 - Store your washed and dried lettuce directly in the salad spinner in the refrigerator.

-We have also found that while we love the convenience of pre-washed salad mixes, a salad spinner will save you money and encourage you to try different types of greens.
+I’ve also found that while I love the convenience of pre-washed salad mixes, a salad spinner will save you money and encourage you to try different types of greens.

 Before You Buy Your Greens

-Salad greens are sold in several ways: full heads, bunches, prewashed in bags, prewashed in clamshells (aka plastic boxes) and loose in bulk bins.
+Salad greens are sold in several ways: full heads, bunches, pre-washed in bags, pre-washed in clamshells (aka plastic boxes) and loose in bulk bins.
 (Don’t know what to buy?
-Our Guide to Greens can help).
-Full heads or bunches will save you money, but if you’re short on time or don’t have a salad spinner (yet), a 1lb clamshell of spring mix is a perfectly good option.
+My Guide to Greens can help).
+Full heads or bunches will save you money, but if you’re short on time or don’t have a salad spinner (yet), a 1 lb clamshell of spring mix is a perfectly good option.
 They come pre-washed and have the perfect amount of greens for a week of lunches.

 Steer clear of boxes with any condensation, an indication that the leaves will wilt soon, and note the expiration date.
 Avoid any heads or bunches that are discolored or wilted; the greens should look crisp and fresh.